mdelorme/cg_referee/README.md

 ## Dependencies :

 The referee requires a working version of Python 2.5+.
 Other than that, everything is supposed to be standard in its code, so you should not have to install any additional requirements.
+You will also need numpy (a Python package).
+But, in any case you should get numpy, 'cause numpy is awesome.

 ## List of Engines included in the package :
  * Ghost in the Cell (Python 3)